Your Commitment to Coaching

 - Complete coach-specific training that meets ICF’s standards.

 - Achieve a designated number of coaching experience hours.

 - Demonstrate appropriate understanding and mastery of the ICF definition of coaching, Code of Ethics and Core Competencies

-The Art & Science of Coaching fulfills all of the ICF’s educational and practicum requirements and supports you through the entire ICF application process.
+Our ICF-accredited core coach training program The Art & Science of Coaching fulfills all of the ICF’s educational and practicum requirements.
+Our powerful curriculum is designed to prepare and support you through the entire ICF application process.